livingstonb/Discrete_HA/readme.txt

 	Calls:		simulation_MPCs.m

-direct_mpcs.m - This function finds MPCs by computing expected consumption functions in
-	response to an income shock.
-Returns one- and four-period MPCs distributed according to basemodel.SSdist.
-Also returns average MPCs associated with these MPC distributions.
+expected_direct_mpcs.m (NOT USED) - This function finds expected MPCs by computing expected consumption functions in response to an income shock.
+Returns one- and four-period expected MPCs distributed according to basemodel.SSdist.
+Also returns average expected MPCs associated with these expected MPC distributions.

-	Called by: 	egp_AR1_IID_tax_recode.m
+	Called by: 	none

 	Calls:		none

-direct_mpcs_determinisitic.m - This function finds MPCs by computing expected consumption
-	functions in response to an income shock.
-Returns one- and four-period MPCs distributed according to norisk.SSdist.
-Also returns average MPCs associated with these MPC distributions, and returns the norisk model with new fields.
+expected_direct_mpcs_determinisitic.m (NOT USED) - Same as above but for norisk model.

+	Called by: 	none

+	Calls:		none

+direct_MPCs.m - Computes MPCs by drawing from the stationary distribution and simulating 4 periods.

 	Called by: 	egp_AR1_IID_tax_recode.m

 	Calls:  	none

 makeplots.m - Makes plots accorded to the passed structures.